-Many older rough sleepers experience additional physical and mental health problems as a result of spending many years in the harsh environment of the street.
+Many older rough sleepers can struggle with physical and mental health problems as a result of spending many years on the street.

 Thames Reach’s Robertson Street hostel in the London Borough of Lambeth provides accommodation and specialist support to former rough sleepers over the age of 40.
-The project houses 42 former rough sleepers helping them to live independently.
-The rooms have en-suite bathrooms and self-catering facilities.
+The project houses 42 former rough sleepers, and all rooms have en-suite bathrooms and self-catering facilities.

 Robertson Street has recently been transformed thanks to a £1.1m makeover funded by the Greater London Authority and Department of Health, as part of their Homelessness Change Programme.